The ketogenic diet is a very strict diet used to help control some types of seizures. It is high in fat, adequate in

 - Excess ketones

 Talk with your child’s doctor if you have any questions or if any of these are a problem for your child.

-How long will my child need the ketogenic diet?
+How long will my child need to remain on the ketogenic diet?

 This diet may help reduce the number or length of your child’s seizures.
 It must be supervised by his doctor and care team.

 To begin the diet, your child may have to stay in the hospital for about three days.
-Once the diet begins, it is recommended to try the diet for three months.
-If the diet helps to decrease seizures, your child will usually stay on it for about two or more years.
+Once the diet begins, it is recommended to try it for three months.
+If the diet helps decrease seizures, your child will usually stay on it for about two or more years.

 - During this time, your child will need regular lab tests and visits to his doctor.

-- Coming off (weaning) seizure medicines varies from child to child.
+- Coming off (weaning) seizure medications vary from child to child.
 It is not always possible.

 - Talk with your child’s neurologist before stopping or changing the diet.

-- Fat content in the diet is slowly decreased, and carbohydrate intake is slowly increased.
+- Fat content in the ketogenic diet is slowly decreased, and carbohydrate intake is slowly increased.

 - Your child will slowly return to a normal eating pattern.